Team Ditcheat's engine room

 PA & HR Manager

-Hannah re-joined the team in August 2015 having previously spent seven years working for Paul has a groom, looking after some top class horses including Master Minded, Celestial Halo and Al Ferof.
-Hannah’s new role is now more office based and people based although she does find time to ride the 2020 Champion Chase winner Politologue, without question her favourite hour of the day.
+Hannah re-joined the team in August 2015 having previously spent seven years working for Paul as a groom, looking after some top class horses including Master Minded, Celestial Halo and Al Ferof.
+Hannah’s new role is now more office and people based although she does find time to ride the 2020 Champion Chase winner Politologue, without question her favourite hour of the day.
 Whilst in the office Hannah carries out a number of duties from essential day to day tasks to making sure the staff are well looked after in any way they can be, she is a kind, caring approachable face around the yard and a massive asset to a big team like Paul’s.

 Having spent the last thirteen years working for successful west country trainer Phillip Hobbs, in several roles from second travelling head girl to running his second yard, Natalie joined us in the summer of 2018 as a pupil assistant and amateur jockey.
 Natalie spends her time at top yard riding some high class young horses including her favourite horse Getaway Trump.
 As well as being a hardworking and committed member of the team from day to day she has struck up some excellent partnerships with Virak for Rose Loxton between the flags and Southfield Vic in hunter chases last season.
 Natalie a qualified HGV driver occasionally takes horses racing and does a superb job representing the yard when required.